GENERAL DESCRIPTION

 GENERAL DESCRIPTION:

 Option Two involves an open-ended, hands-on, problem-solving activity.
-Participants will solve the problem, build their solution, bring their solution to the Fair, and participate in a competition.
+Participants will solve the problem, build their solution, bring their solution of the problem to the Fair, and participate in a competition.

 PROBLEM STATEMENT:

-Design and construct a machine, using only parts from one Lego kit (model number specified by the E3 Committee), capable of pulling a basket of weight, with the aid of a pulley, a given distance in a given time.
-The machine will be placed on a platform provided by the Fair and must support itself without falling over while connected to the basket.
-The basket and pulley will be provided.
-The machine must pull itself and the basket to a distance of 50cm within a period of 30 seconds, with an amount of weight selected by the competing team.
+Design and construct a machine, using only parts from a Lego kit (model number specified by the E3 Committee), capable of vertically lifting a basket of weights to a height of 4” in 30seconds.
+The machine will be placed on a platform provided by the E3 committee, Figure 1, and must support itself without falling over while connected to the basket.
+The basket (also provided by the Committee) will be placed with its center 3 inches from the nearest edge of the platform.
+The machine must raise the basket, with an amount of weight selected by the competing team, vertically to a height of 4 inches within 30 seconds of beginning the lift.
+Flat washers, 3/8 inch in diameter, will be used for the ballast weight within the basket.
+The basket itself will be a 4-inch diameter, PVC cup with strings converging to a singular point for attachment to the participants’ vehicle.

 TOURNAMENT GUIDELINES: